 King Oyster Mushroom Stir Fry

 The two main ingredients in this stir fry are king mushrooms and garlic stems.
 King mushrooms, also known as king oyster mushrooms or royal trumpet mushrooms are the largest in the oyster mushroom family.
 They are readily available at Asian grocery stores.
 Where the portobello or crimini mushroom has a large cap and small stem, the king oyster mushroom has a massive stem and a smaller cap on top.
 They are excellent in a stir fry and cook at a similar rate to other mushrooms.

-The sauce that is used in this stir fry is called Sambal Oelek.
-Sriracha sauce is all the rage in North America right now with foodies, myself included, discovering new ways to incorporate this great spicy sauce in our cooking adventures.
-Sambal Oelek is a sister sauce to Sriracha.
 If you look in Asian stores you will likely see the two sauces next to each other as most companies make both.
 Where Sriracha is a smoother pureed sauce with chilies and garlic, Sambal Oelek is chunkier and mostly just chilies.
 That results in a sauce with maximum heat and intensity!
 I absolutely love the stuff.
 You will often see this sauce in Chinese restaurants.
+I also have a recipe for Sambal Oelek.

+King Oyster Mushroom Stir Fry